SizeCredit/size-solidity/README.md

 - you can exit a SOL
 - Taking loan with only virtual collateral does not decrease the borrower CR
 - Taking loan with real collateral decreases the borrower CR
+- The user cannot withdraw more than their deposits

 - If isLiquidatable && liquidator has enough cash, the liquidation should always succeed (requires adding more checks to isLiquidatable)
 - When a user self liquidates a SOL, it will improve the collateralization ratio of other SOLs.
 This is because self liquidating decreases the FOL's face value, so it decreases all SOL's debt